-La Jolla Playhouse is partnering with the VAPA office of San Diego Unified School District (SDUSD) to facilitate and produce the 2022 Honors Theatre Project.
-The project brings students together from the 33 SDUSD high schools to devise an original piece of theatre, guided by La Jolla Playhouse teaching artists and staff, along with SDUSD teachers and administrators.
-The piece fuses the voices and experiences of San Diego youth with movement, music and more, showcasing the diversity and beauty of our world while challenging us to build a better future.
+La Jolla Playhouse is partnering with the VAPA office of San Diego Unified School District to facilitate and produce the 2022 Honors Theatre Devised Physical Theatre Project.
+The project brings students together from the 33 SDUSD high schools to devise an original piece of theatre, to premiere at the 2022 WOW Festival.
+Students are guided by La Jolla Playhouse Teaching Artists, Production Staff, Marketing staff, and by SDUSD School teachers and administrators.